Caiyq2019/NN-MAG/README.md

 This directory houses sample tasks, including:
 - **NMI**: Replicates the main experimental results presented in the manuscript.
 - **Demo**: Contains code for quick experimentation and familiarization with the tool.
-Pre-trained Unet model parameters used in the manuscript are located in `./egs/NMI/ckpt/k16`.
+- **checkpoint**: Pre-trained Unet model parameters used in the manuscript are located in `./egs/NMI/ckpt/k16`,`./egs/demo/ckpt/k16`.

 #### Libraries (`./libs`)